Tips for undergraduates, but perhaps useful for anyone.

 - Record reagent details.
 Details include vendor (name, address, phone number; in case you want to buy more in the future) and product information (brand, product number, chemical structure, purity grade, lot number, date of mixing/production, expiration date, etc.).
 Whenever water is used, specify deionized, distilled, tap, cold, hot, sterile, etc. Vast majority of these details might not affect your results but you never know.

 - Record equipment details (brand, model number, sensitivity).
 In some circumstances it is important to record serial number, just in case there was something unique about the item you used.
 For growth chambers, always record bulb type and wattage (and brand name).

 - Record field, greenhouse, laboratory, and growth chamber conditions such as temperature (in Celsius, ideally), humidity, barometric pressure, light levels, light/day cycle (hours of each, and when night starts), wind speed, wind direction, etc. Note that conditions sometimes change, so record these parameters often if variation is likely to affect your results.

 - Sometimes, personal information should be noted.
-If you are interested in observing behavior of nearby wounded bulls, it might be good to note whether you are wearing a red shirt.
-Similarly, behavior of mosquitoes might be inadvertently changed if you smell bad or foolishly applied a coating of Axe Body Spray in the morning.
+If you are interested in observing behavior of wounded bulls, note whether you are wearing a red shirt.
+Similarly, behavior of mosquitoes might be changed if you smell bad or use Axe Body Spray (you shouldn’t).
 Strange details like this can be important down the road.
-These personal details are especially important if you are conducting psychology research, where what you are wearing and whether you’re cute will influence the answers you get.
+These personal details are also important if you are conducting psychology research — what you are wearing and whether you’re attractive can strongly influence the behaviors of your test volunteers.